opentext-idol/idol-rich-media-tutorials/tutorials/showcase/object-class-recognition/PART_I.md

 LuaScript = drawObjects.lua
 ```

-> The `LuaScript` parameter is set to refer to a custom drawing logic file, included with this tutorial.
+> NOTE: The `LuaScript` parameter is set to refer to a custom drawing logic file, included with this tutorial.

 The final engine we need is an image encoder: